UKCloud/documentation/articles/azure/azs-gs.md

 You can use PowerShell to manage your Azure resources.
 For example, you can create virtual machines and deploy Azure Resource Manager templates.

-For more information, including steps and scripts for setting up Azure PowerShell with UKCloud for Microsoft Azure and a list of known issues, see:
+For more information, including steps and scripts for setting up Azure PowerShell with UKCloud for Microsoft Azure, see:

 - [Configure PowerShell Environment](azs-how-configure-powershell-users.md)